jshwlkr/Family-Cookbook/desserts.md

 I use less sugar and some little more apples.

-You can also add muto and raisins.
+You can also add nuts and raisins.

-Ma Haffo Recipes!

-I found a “ropping” good for this cake \(I always use cool whip\)
+I found a “topping” good for this cake \(I always use cool whip\)

 1 stick margarine